Legal Advisory Group on Extreme Conformation in Dogs

 Legal journal article.
 Journal of Animal Law publishes article about the legal issues around extreme conformations and breeding.
 Read here

-Stakeholder meeting – breeding extreme conformations in dogs.
+Stakeholder meeting – breeding extreme conformations in dogs

-Discover more about our approach
+Discover more about our work

 Written evidence to EFRA Committee (2023)